 - One Buck Rogers serial ended with Buck's friend Buddy collapsing after being shot as he was about to jump out of a window.
 The next serial starts with the shot missing, and Buddy escaping out of the window.

-- Misery has two In-Universe examples of this.
-Annie was telling the story about her favorite cliffhanger serial from when she was a kid, quoted above, to Paul Sheldon after he did a similar thing while writing the manuscript for Annie's personal Misery novel.
+- In-Universe: Annie Wilkes of Misery absolutely hates it when authors do this, telling the story about her favorite cliffhanger serial from when she was a kid, quoted above, to Paul Sheldon after he did a similar thing while writing the manuscript for Annie's personal Misery novel.
 Paul had ended the last novel with Misery's burial, so Annie insisted that the new novel would start with a way of getting the heroine out of her grave, fair and square.

 - Garth Nix's Seventh Tower series is also guilty of this.
 A particularly annoying one in the first book involves the main character falling over backwards at the end of one chapter and being caught immediately at the beginning of the next, which also means mining an utter non-event for drama in the first place just for the sake of not having it come to anything.